ArunHub/Q-A/react int.md

 - When u are in situation to render a component and insert it into dom, use like app.js used to do.
 - use render method from react-dom and render the dom and insert in dom like render('<app/>', document.getElementById('dom') )
-- when connect function props not working,then check thecurrent component is exported as default or named one in parent component if it is named export then it  cannot connot to store to get state values
+- when connect function props not working,then check the current component is exported as default or named one in parent component if it is named export then it  cannot connot to store to get state values

 Interview Questions